oaj349/WP-Fediverse-Meta-Tag/README.md

 ## Installation

+> [!WARNING]
-**WARNING**: Before installing the plugin, make sure you have a backup of your WordPress site.
+> Before installing the plugin, make sure you have a backup of your WordPress site.
 I am not responsible for any data loss or other issues that may arise from using this plugin.

-**Downloading**: Download the newest version from [releases](https://github.com/MStankiewiczOfficial/WP-Fediverse-Meta-Tag/releases).
+**Downloading**: Download the newest version from [releases](https://github.com/MStankiewiczOfficial/WP-Fediverse-Meta-Tag/releases/latest).

+> [!IMPORTANT]
-**Customize Settings**: Before uploading the plugin to the server, open the file `fediverse-meta-tag.php` in text editor and customize the appropriate Fediverse handles for users (change lines 51-54 for users and 56 and 61 for the default handles).
+> Before uploading the plugin to the server, open the file `fediverse-meta-tag.php` in text editor and customize the appropriate Fediverse handles for users (change lines 51-54 for users and 56 and 61 for the default handles).

 ### Option 1. **Uploading via WP Dashboard**: